Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/3_LED_Bar.rst

 Sketch
 =========================

 This project is designed to make a flowing water lamp.
 Which are these actions: First turn LED #1 ON, then turn it OFF.
 Then turn LED #2 ON, and then turn it OFF... and repeat the same to all 10 LEDs until the last LED is turns OFF.
-This process is repeated to achieve the “movements” of flowing water.
+This process is repeated to achieve the "movements" of flowing water.

 Upload following sketch: